Dan Mica: Politics

 As a five-term member of the U.S. House of Representatives, Mica served his home state of Florida from 1979 to 1989 and made his mark as a bipartisan consensus-builder.
 He was on the House Foreign Affairs Committee, Select Committee on Aging, and Veteran's Affairs Committee.
 He also served in the House leadership as deputy whip; and he was a member of the U.S. Secretary of State's Commission on Terrorism (the "Inman Commission").

 His accomplishments while in Congress include investigating management corruption at the largest government-funded health maintenance organization (HMO) in the country, authoring anti-terrorism legislation that was enacted into law and reorganizing the federal court system by adding a new court district that helped relieve the system's backlog of cases.

 While serving in Congress, Mica was appointed by President Ronald Reagan to be congressional representative to the United Nations.
 President Bush appointed him to the board for International Broadcasting in 1991, and President Bill Clinton selected him to serve as chairman of the board of Radio Free Europe/Radio Liberty in 1993.

 In 1988 Mica ran for the U.S. Senate seat being vacated by Lawton Chiles.
 Mica finished 3rd in the Democratic primary.

 After leaving Capitol Hill, Mica joined the American Council of Life Insurers in 1989 as an executive vice president specializing in Federal Affairs.
 He remained in this position until 1996.

 Credit Union National Association

 In July 1996, Mica was named president and chief executive officer of the Credit Union National Association (CUNA).
 He stepped down from CUNA in 2010.

 Family

 Mica is married and has four children.
 He is the brother of politician John Mica, a Republican who represented Florida's 7th Congressional District from 1993 until 2017.
+Mica and his brother are the only two sibling members of US House of Representives in history from different political parties.
 His daughter, Christine, is the current Dean of University Admissions for The Catholic University of America.